Philadelphia Society for the Promotion of Agriculture: Historical records

 The society's bylaws were published in 1789.

 The society's original papers and its library of over 1,000 works from the 16th to the 19th centuries are held by the University of Pennsylvania to which they were donated in 1888.
 In 1988, the Pew Trust and others established a conservation fund to support preservation of the society's early manuscript materials.

 The society published its first volume of the Memoirs of the Philadelphia Society for Promoting Agriculture in 1808, the fifth volume in 1826, and a sixth volume in 1939.
 The sixth volume was largely a reprint of earlier manuscripts and images, organized by John M. Okie and others.

 From 1985 to 1996, Stuart Younkin oversaw the publication of the Proceedings of the Philadelphia Society for Promoting Agriculture, with financial support from William Beverly Murphy.
 After Murphy's death, print publication ceased.
 Younkin then created an institutional website and served as its editor from 1998 to 2001.
 He also served as president for the 1987–88 year.

 George Blight presented a historical review of the society in 1885, published as One Hundred Years Ago: A Paper Read on the Occasion of the Centennial Anniversary of the Philadelphia Society for the Promotion of Agriculture.

 A Sketch of the history of the Philadelphia society for Promoting Agriculture, prepared for the celebration of the 150th anniversary of its foundation was written by Rodney H. True for the society's 150th anniversary in 1935.
 It was republished in volume 6 of the society's memoirs, in 1939.

 In 1959, horticulture professor Stevenson Whitcomb Fletcher published The Philadelphia Society for Promoting Agriculture, 1785-1955, a brief account of the society and its fairs and activities.
 It was reprinted in 1979.

-An short history of the organization, titled Venerate the Plough, was published to mark the organization's bicentennial in 1985.
+A short history of the organization, titled Venerate the Plough, was published to mark the organization's bicentennial in 1985.

 In 2012, Elizabeth A. Mosimann published Promoting Agriculture in a Changing World: 225 Years of the Philadelphia Society for Promoting Agriculture, 1785-2010.
 Her work extends the history of the society into the 20th century.